What is Actual Cash Value (ACV) vs Replacement Cost in Home Insurance?

 Actual Cash Value vs Replacement Cost in Home Insurance

-When you buy insurance, you often are offered the option between actual cash value and replacement cost.
-BEWARE!
-While the actual cash value option will be cheaper, it means your stuff will be drastically under-insured in a loss.
+When you buy insurance, you may have to choose between actual cash value and replacement cost.
+While the actual cash value option will be cheaper, it means your property will be drastically under-insured in a loss.

-Actual Cash Value means if your personal stuff gets destroyed or stolen, you will only be refunded the used value of your property (often called the depreciated value).
+Actual Cash Value means if your personal property gets destroyed or stolen, you will only be refunded the used value of your property (often called the depreciated value).

 Example: You have a big couch that you bought for $3,000 five years ago.
 It get's destroyed in a fire, and the insurance company says the average life of this type of couch is 10 years.
 They say they will only pay you $1,500 for this couch because it had 5 useful years remaining.
 (1/2 the value to buy a new couch)

 So basically, you got back.... half a couch

 Replacement Cost means your stolen or damaged property will get replaced like new.
 A full replacement, restoring your property back to its original condition.
 In the above example, you will get the full $3,000 for the couch.